cortex-js/cortexjs.io/docs/compute-engine/82-reference-collections.md

 #### Eager Collections

+Eager collections are fully materialized when they are created.
+This means that all elements are computed and stored in memory, making them immediately available for access.

 Some of the eager collections include:

 - [**List**](#list): indexed collections of elements, which are also used to represent **vectors** and **matrices**.
 Elements in a list are accessed by their index, which starts at 1.
 Lists can contain duplicate elements and they can contain an infinite number of elements.

   **Type:** `list<T>` where `T` is the type of the elements.

+- **Sequence**: a sequence is a list but it is handled differently in the Compute Engine.
+It is used to splice elements into an expression where an element is expected.
+The `Nothing` symbol is a synonym for the empty sequence.

 - [**Set**](#set): non-indexed collections of unique elements.
 The elements in a set are not accessed by index, they are enumerated.
 A set can contain an infinite number of elements.

   **Type:** `set<T>` where `T` is the type of the elements.

 - [**Tuple**](#tuple): indexed collections of elements, but with a fixed number of elements that have a specific type and an optional name.

   **Type:** `tuple<T1, T2, ..., Tn>` where `T1`, `T2`, ..., `Tn` are the types of the elements.

 - [**Dictionary**](#dictionary): non-indexed collections of key-value pairs, where each key is unique.